Ashley Davies

-Ashley Davies is a fictional character from South of Nowhere.
-It is a television series produced by Noggin LLC for its teen block, The N. Ashley is in a romantic relationship with the lead character, Spencer Carlin.
+Ashley Davies is a fictional character from the television series South of Nowhere, a television series produced by Noggin LLC for its teen block, The N. Ashley is in a romantic relationship with the lead character, Spencer Carlin.
 She attended King High School before she got a $12.5 million inheritance, and is portrayed by actress Mandy Musgrave.

 A rebellious narcissist who is at times known to refuse the conformity of labels such as straight or gay, the character has emerged as an icon among teenagers and young adults.

 Background

 Casting and characterization

 Actress Mandy Musgrave had originally auditioned for the role of Spencer Carlin.
 Spencer would eventually become her onscreen love interest, portrayed by actress Gabrielle Christian.
 When describing her auditioning process, Musgrave explained the casting directors swapping the roles between her and her co-star.
 She found it "weird", but relayed their "immediate" chemistry.
 I had forgotten my sides and she knew all of her lines," she said, "and we were going up for the same character — Spencer then was known as 'Zooey'.
 We went in there and I thought 'Crap, this girl is amazing!
 She so has the part, I don't know my lines and I'm not prepared.'"
 Musgrave continued, "She knew her lines, so she gave me her sides.
 But then when they started matching us up, they put me up for the character of Ashley.
 I thought, 'I'm so unprofessional, this girl has the part.
 Why am I here?'
 But they kept bringing us in together and loving our chemistry and we became lovers at first sight!"

 Ashley's background was revealed to show her as the rich, detached daughter of '80s rock royalty.
 It is Ashley who broadens Spencer's horizon, opening her up to a grittier world, her sexuality and her first love.

 At first characterized as "the girl who is always the first to build walls" and deflect emotion with sarcasm, Ashley matures and softens through being with Spencer as their relationship grows.
 Her bad girl aspect are left intact, along with the reality that at any moment she can "break the heart" of the person closest to her.

 In addition, Ashley is written to know who she is, who she likes and what she wants.
 There is nothing artificial or contrived about her presence.
 Far from a plot device or stereotype, she exudes confidence around everyone, except for when she is alone with Spencer.
 Spencer's innocence continually manages to intrigue Ashley, allowing her to be vulnerable and insecure.
 This bares Ashley's emotions in a real and heartfelt way to let Spencer in, and is what makes their relationship as new to Ashley as it becomes to Spencer, later playing a central role in strengthening their bond.